 - Directory Listing (unless you have chosen FERPA Exclusion)

 - Center for Health and Wellbeing medical records system

-If you are a transgender or transsexual student who has specific access needs to live in a residence hall, please contact Stacey Miller, the Director of Residential Life, at firstname.lastname@example.org or 656-3434.
-Residential Life provides several trans-friendly housing options that include single-user, gender neutral restroom and shower facilities.
+If you are a transgender student who has specific access needs to live in a residence hall, please contact Kim Parker, at UVM Residential Life, at email@example.com or 656-3434.
+Residential Life provides several trans-friendly housing options that include single-user, gender inclusive restroom and shower facilities.

 It should be noted that additional bathrooms exist and they will continue to be added.
 For more information about trans people and restrooms, see the video "Toilet Training," available from the Bailey/Howe Library or the Sylvia Rivera Law Project.

 Since 2005, UVM's non-discrimination policy has covered gender identity.
 If you believe you have been the target of discrimination due to your gender identity, contact the Office of Affirmative Action.

 UVM provides LGBTQ-affirming healthcare services through the Center for Health and Wellbeing.
 These services include primary care, men's and women's health, and STI testing.
 Additionally, trans* students can access transition-related healthcare through the Primary Care Center.

 Healthcare for UVM Employees

 Vermont Diversity Health Project, coordinated by the Pride Center of Vermont, provides a listing of friendly, supportive and effective healthcare providers.

 If you are a transgender or transsexual student, staff, or faculty member who has specific access needs to use Patrick Gym, contact Director of Athletics Jeff Schulman at 656-7417 or Jeffrey.Schulman@uvm.edu or the LGBTQA Center.
 Athletics staff have identified three single-user, gender inclusive restroom, changing room, and shower facilities that trans people can use.